googleanalytics/autotrack/docs/plugins/media-query-tracker.md

 ### Basic usage

-This example requires the `mediaQueryTracker` plugin and customizes it to track breakpoint, resolution, and orientation media query data:
+This example requires the `mediaQueryTracker` plugin and customizes it to track breakpoint, device pixel density, and orientation media query data:

 ```js
 ga('require', 'mediaQueryTracker', {